Wildlife Observation PoC A Complete Success

 And with these images you can then search for similar images?

-If one has an image of a deer and wants to find that specific animal from a set of further deer images, the characteristics of certain features are first determined for each image using an AI algorithm.
+If you have a picture of a deer and want to find the ones that show the same animal from a set of other deer pictures, the characteristics of certain features are first determined for each picture using an AI algorithm.
 These feature characteristics are ultimately a list of numbers that indicate, in coded form, the exact appearance of the respective doe nose, doe ear, body shape, etc. If the feature characteristics of two images are particularly similar to each other, they are likely showing the same individual deer.

 But we went one step further and tried to find certain features in the pictures like noses, or ears.
 We were then able to use these more abstract features to find the same animals in other images from other cameras.
 Ultimately, this is where the real difficulty of the task lies, as the animals may have been recorded at different times of the day and night.